RedisLabs/raft/docs/Using.md

 ### Restoring from snapshot

 Application saves `last_applied_term` and `last_applied_index` along with node configuration into the snapshots.
-On a restart, after loading the state into your application, you need to configure libraft from the configuration info in the snapshot and finally call `raft_restore_snapshot()`.
+On a restart, after loading the state into your application, you need to configure Raft library from the configuration info in the snapshot and finally call `raft_restore_snapshot()`.

 e.g: